Tam-BobManuel/ijaw-names/README.md

 ## Overview

-The Ijaw Names Generator is a package designed to generate random Ijaw names along with their meanings.
+The Ijaw and Kalabari Names Generator is a package designed to generate random Ijaw names along with their meanings.
 The Ijaw people are an ethnic group in the Niger Delta region of Nigeria, located in the South-South geopolitical zone of the country.

 This package allows users to: